Astrothedreamkeeper/Astrothedreamkeeper/README.md

 Shelly,Vee,sprout, dazzle , brightney and squirm!i'v also have more friend of course but i guess i just say a few or it will be a long list.. 🐚🍓🌼📺🎭🐛💡.

-💡🎭📖 -im also part of the Book club which there is brightney and dazzle there too..! i love reading about astronomie and astronologie you could think it the same thing but a bit different!.
+💡🎭📖 -im also part of the Book club which there is brightney and razzle and dazzle , but i prefer say only dazzle sense razzle not in those interest.! i love reading about astronomie and astronologie you could think it the same thing but a bit different!.
 ![reading books](https://github.com/Astrothedreamkeeper/Astrothedreamkeeper/blob/9e3cac7a888ff6583ebacc1cfce50d5b035af434/IMG_1578.jpeg)

 💤 - i like comfy spots , i usually Use my Star pillow it pretty confortable wouldnt lie.! i do not really sleep at night i get into the toons dreams to check if they doing okay !.